-HESEAP is an acronym for Higher Education Skills Equivalency Accreditation Program.
-The HESEAP system is based upon the internationally recognized Philippine ETEEAP educational assessment program in which the student’s previous education and experience is evaluated and credited toward a college degree.
+HESEAP is an acronym for “Higher Education Skills Equivalency Accreditation Program”.
+The HESEAP system is based upon the internationally recognized Philippine ETEEAP educational assessment program in which a student’s documented and verified previous education and experience is carefully evaluated, and where applicable, credited toward college courses.

-How are CLC’s determined?
+How are CLC “Classroom Learning Credits” determined?

 How is HESEAP different?

 This unique program uses equivalent competency standards, a comprehensive assessment system, and combined assessment methodologies to assess the student’s previous college level education and experience.
 Based upon this assessment, qualified students are awarded CLC credits”.
 The CLC credit reduces the in-classroom time required for graduation.

 What HESEAP is and What HESEAP is Not

 HESEAP should never be confused with traditional or online education.
 That is NOT what HESEAP is.
 The HESEAP program is NOT a degree program.
 HESEAP is NOT an educational program.
 HESEAP is NOT designed to educate.
 HESEAP IS a “credit for prior education and experience program”.